-

 We accept Visa, MasterCard and American Express.

-**We are not accepting cash during the pandemic, either as payment or as tips.
-You must bring a credit card.
+**We are not currently accepting cash and do not have change.
 There is no Federal or Maryland state law which requires us to accept cash.

 Yes.
 Only flour, water, salt, and yeast are in our wood-fired dough.
 The same is true for our NY-Style dough, except it also has olive oil in it.

-No outside food or drinks can be brought into the restaurant or onto the patio.
+No outside food or drinks, including thermoses, water containers, etc. can be brought into the restaurant or onto the patio.

 Some are obvious, some tongue in cheek, but a few:

 Outside Log Cabins.
-Since this is essentially a take on Hawaiian pizza and it is not always on our menu, we named this pie after a famous Hawaii surf break that breaks seldomly under only extreme weather conditions.
-It initially appeared on our menu to celebrate “Biggest Wednesday”, when Ken Bradshaw surfed what was at that time the largest wave ever surfed (85' tall)….at Outside Log Cabins in 1998.
+Named after a famous Hawaii surf break that breaks seldomly under only extreme weather conditions.
+It initially appeared on our menu to celebrate “Biggest Wednesday”, when Ken Bradshaw surfed what was at that time the largest wave ever surfed….at Outside Log Cabins in 1998.

 Mo Cheeks.
 The pizza contains guanciale, which are pig jowls (cheeks).
 Named after former NBA Philadelphia 76ers basketball player Maurice Cheeks.